DogukanGun/XReplyAgent/README.md

 - `401 Unauthorized`: bad/expired token or allow-list not set.
 Validate with curl (see above).
 - `402 Payment Required`: credits/quota issue.

+### BNB MCP Server issues
+- Ensure Node.js and npm are installed
+- Check if the SSE endpoint is accessible: `curl http://localhost:3002/sse`
+- Verify the BNB MCP server logs for any connection issues

+### Wallet MCP Server issues
+- Ensure MongoDB is running and accessible
+- Verify database connection with the provided `MONGODB_URI`
+- Check that the user's Twitter ID exists in the database for wallet operations

 ### Remove tool chatter from replies
 - The agent sanitizes its final answer to remove lines like `Action:` / `Observation:`; update to latest build if you still see them.